 Ask Your Dentist About Scaling & Root Planing

 To protect your smile from gingivitis and gum disease, you may need scaling and root planing in addition to your regular dental cleanings.
-To learn more, or if you exhibit signs of gingivitis, schedule a consultation with our experts by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To learn more, or if you exhibit signs of gingivitis, schedule a consultation with our experts by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Overland Park, Lenexa, Leawood, Gardner, and all surrounding communities.